liz-stippell/pysycomp/README.md

 ## Authors

-This code is created by Elizabeth Stippell, Lauryn Jerz under the guidance of Dr. Alexey Akimov at the University at Buffalo
+This code is created by Elizabeth Stippell under the guidance of Dr. Alexey Akimov at the University at Buffalo and Dr. Oleg Prezhdo at the University of Southern California.

 Year: 2020